01 of 17

 Huckleberries and Blueberries

-Huckleberries and blueberries are from the same plant family and each produce a blue edible fruit.
+Huckleberries and blueberries are from the same plant family and each produces a blue edible fruit.
 You will usually find huckleberries growing wild in temperate areas of North America.
 Blueberries have been cultivated for commercial production and home gardens.

 To extract the juice, use the entire fruit including the skin with a bit of water.
 Crush the berries slightly to release the most juice.
 Huckleberries are typically lighter and color and will produce a lovely lavender dye.
 Blueberries will give you a deeper purple color.Continue to 11 of 17 below.